hexlet-components/ru-my-first-pullrequest/FIRST.md

-This is My first pullrequest
+This is My first pullrequest.
+And mine too!